 - The minimum, average, or maximum suffix overlap between a search query and the search queries of a sequence;

-- Whether a search query and the search queries of a sequence relate to the same geographic location; or,
+- Whether a search query and the search queries of a sequence related to the same geographic location; or,

-- Whether a search query and the search queries of a sequence relate to a common product brand.
+- Whether a search query and the search queries of a sequence related to a common product brand.

 Assigning Weights to Search Sequences

-The search engine might look at a number of search sequences, and then apply different weights to the search sequences based on the number of users who have submitted similar search sequences.
+The search engine might look at several search sequences, and then apply different weights to the search sequences based on the number of users who have submitted similar search sequences.